Constitution & Bylaws of

 C. TENURE AND DISMISSAL OF PAID AND NON-PAID ELDERS

-2. The Elder Board has the authority to dismiss an Elder if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is unanimously established by the remainder of the Elder Board.
-This dismissal requires a unanimous decision from the remaining Elders.
+- The Elder Board has the authority to dismiss an Elder if he becomes physically incapacitated, spiritually unqualified, or his inability to serve is established by consensus of the remainder of the Elder Board.

 SECTION 2.
 SUPPORT STAFF